-Brain tumours are rare, however, if you're worried, if a symptom persists or if you have more than one of these symptoms then:
+Brain tumours are rare.
+But, if you’re worried and you have a symptom that won’t go away, or if you have more than one symptom of a brain tumour, then:

-GP appointments are usually quite short, find out how to best prepare for your appointment
+GP appointments are usually quite short, so make sure you find out how to best prepare for your appointment.

 If your symptoms are limited to changes in vision and/or headaches, get your eyes tested by an optician before seeing your GP.

 If the symptoms are sudden or severe, you should go to your emergency department or call 999.